 \section{Methodology}

-This section describes how we conduct our study by formulating the research questions we address (Section~\ref{sec:RQs}), by presenting the projects we study (Section~\ref{sec:projects}), by describing how we identify bugs to study (Section~\ref{sec:identify bugs}), and by detailing how we annotate the bugs to answer our research questions (Section~\ref{sec:annotating}).
+This section describes how we conduct our study by formulating the research questions we address (Section~\ref{sec:RQs}), presenting the projects we study (Section~\ref{sec:projects}), describing how we identify bugs to study (Section~\ref{sec:identify bugs}), and detailing how we annotate the bugs to answer our research questions (Section~\ref{sec:annotating}).